-(ii) On 15 January 2020, Nanhai Jinheming, a company owned as to 50% and 50% by Mr. Xu Xipeng and Mr. Xu Xinan respectively, as lessor and KEE Zhejiang, an indirect 85%-owned subsidiary of the Company, as lessee entered into a lease renewal agreement (the "Second Zhejiang Lease Renewal Agreement") pursuant to which Nanhai Jinheming has agreed to lease to KEE Zhejiang the production base in Zhejiang Province at a monthly rental of RMB417,300 payable in cash within the first 10 working days of each month commencing from 16 January 2020 for a term of two years commencing on 16 January 2020 to 15 January 2022 with three months' rent of RMB1,251,900 as deposit.
-As Nanhai Jinheming is owned as to 50% and 50% by Mr. Xu Xipeng and Mr. Xu Xinan respectively, who are directors of KEE Zhejiang and KEE Zippers and certain subsidiaries of the Company.
-Nanhai Jinheming is therefore a connected person of the Company at the subsidiary level.
+(ii) On 15 January 2020, 佛山市南海今和明投資有限公司 (Foshan City Nanhai Jinheming Investment Company Limited), ("Nanhai Jinheming"), a company owned as to 50% and 50% by Mr. Xu Xipeng and Mr. Xu Xinan respectively, as lessor and KEE Zhejiang, an indirect 85%-owned subsidiary of the Company, as lessee entered into a lease renewal agreement (the "Second Zhejiang Lease Renewal Agreement") pursuant to which Nanhai Jinheming has agreed to lease to KEE Zhejiang the production base in Zhejiang Province at a monthly rental of RMB417,300 payable in cash within the first 10 working days of each month commencing from 16 January 2020 for a term of two years commencing on 16 January 2020 to 15 January 2022 with three months' rent of RMB1,251,900 as deposit.
+As Nanhai Jinheming is owned as to 50% and 50% by Mr. Xu Xipeng and Mr. Xu Xinan respectively, who are directors of certain subsidiaries of the Company, Nanhai Jinheming is therefore a connected person of the Company at the subsidiary level.